tjhickey724/discrete_math/courses/cs29a_fall23.md

 ## Readings
 Most of our readings will come from the follwoing online books:
-* Discrete Math: An Open Intorduction by _Oscar Levin_, abbreviated DM-AOI available at https://discrete.openmathbooks.org/dmoi3/dmoi.html
+* DM-AOI: Discrete Math: An Open Intorduction by _Oscar Levin_ available at https://discrete.openmathbooks.org/dmoi3/dmoi.html
-* Mathematics for Computer Science (from MIT) abbereviated as MTCS by _Lehman, Leighton, and Meyer_ available at as a pdf at https://ocw.mit.edu/courses/6-042j-mathematics-for-computer-science-spring-2015/mit6_042js15_textbook.pdf or in an online form as https://ocw.mit.edu/courses/6-042j-mathematics-for-computer-science-spring-2015/pages/readings/
+* MTCS: Mathematics for Computer Science (from MIT) by _Lehman, Leighton, and Meyer_ available at as a pdf at https://ocw.mit.edu/courses/6-042j-mathematics-for-computer-science-spring-2015/mit6_042js15_textbook.pdf or in an online form as https://ocw.mit.edu/courses/6-042j-mathematics-for-computer-science-spring-2015/pages/readings/
-* Problems in Discrete Math by _Chung-Chih Li and Kishan Mehrotra_ https://itk.ilstu.edu//faculty/chungli/DIS300/dis300v1.pdf
+* PDM: Problems in Discrete Math by _Chung-Chih Li and Kishan Mehrotra_ https://itk.ilstu.edu//faculty/chungli/DIS300/dis300v1.pdf

 ### Week 1 - due Wednesday 9/6/2023 before class